wssimms/gssquared/Docs/AppleIIe.md

 we are missing: c011, c012, c015, c01e, c01f.

 This is ugly.
 This should be done using the messaging bus concept, instead of creating coupling between modules.

+OK this has been done, through use of the MessageBus.
+I'm still not entirely sure I like the approach, but, it works so far.

 ### AKD